-You have the power to improve how you speak.
+You have the power to improve how you sound when you speak.

 You've been speaking English for years.